complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/name-generators.md

 #### Do

 {: .good-practices}
-- Ensure that the roster data file used has name attribute data labeled properly to avoid inadvertantly producing a card display error.
+- Ensure that the roster data file used has name attribute data labeled properly to avoid inadvertently producing a card display error.
 - Define the searchable properties and search accuracy criteria to help participants locate nodes within the roster.

 {: .no_toc}